mahbodkh/eteraveli-refactoring/README.md

 # Refactoring Java
-he code creates an information slip about movie rentals.
+The code creates an information slip about movie rentals.
 Rewrite and improve the code after your own liking.

 Think: you are responsible for the solution, this is a solution you will have to put your name on.